 One area of the gig economy that’s often overlooked is the on-site contingent workforce.
 When companies use on-site labor to expand their service offerings or supplement their full-time employees, they allow for more efficiency and scalability.
 They also open themselves up to more projects because they’re able to adapt to shifting demand.
 Using on-site labor has already helped many businesses, like our long-time client In-Store Focus who were able to finish more jobs using on-demand contractors.

-“Out of 1,000 stores we need to visit, we may only be able to 990.
+“Out of 1,000 stores we need to visit, we may only be able to service 990.
 Prior to Field Nation, we couldn’t do anything about those 10 stores to finish the job.
 Now, we can pinpoint and manage any issues in those 10 remaining stores by re-staffing and sending different service providers.”

 If you haven’t used the gig economy to expand your business offerings, it may be time to dive in and see what kind of efficiency you can create with freelance workers.